sunyuding/cloud-university/jenkins.md

 > The outline is copied from [Certified Jenkins Engineer (CJE) 2018 Study Guide](https://www.cloudbees.com/sites/default/files/cje-study-guide-2018.pdf).
 The rest of information is taken from [Jenkins User Documentation](https://jenkins.io/doc/).

+Jenkins:
+- Open source - fork of Hudson
+- Widely used
+- Java servlet-based

 The Certified Jenkins Engineer (CJE) exam consists of 60 multiple-choice questions testing knowledge of open-source Jenkins.